lporat/laura_vm364/Project_Two.md

 	if you knock over your own tower you're out!

 We played two versions of the game:

 	Version A: No beans!

-	Version B: When you decide to steal, also have to add beans to the cup of the person you’re stealing from.
-They roll also, if 		it’s a tie, then they pour into urs.
+	Version B: When you decide to steal you have to add beans to the cup of the person you’re stealing from.
+The player you're stealing from rolls the dice too.
+If it’s a tie (aka they get the same number), then they pour the beans into your cup.

-Decide to skip turn and you can pour the beans from the cup into someone else's tower
+You can decide to skip your turn and you can pour the beans from the cup into someone else's tower

 Add beans (dice roll)

-1,2: 2
+1,2: 2 beans

-3,4: 4
+3,4: 4 beans

-5,6: 6
+5,6: 6 beans

 ![playtest](http://i.imgur.com/LFRW7h0.jpg)
 During this version, all the cups were stacked right side up